SoftUni-Internal/interactive-content/EN/04-Object-Composition/03-Forms-Of-Object-Composition.md

 Concatenation is when an object is formed by adding new properties to an existing object.

-When to use:
+**When to use:**

-It would be useful to **progressively assemble** data structures at runtime, like merging JSON objects, hydrating application state from multiple **sources** or creating updates to immutable state by merging previous state with new data.
+It can be useful to **progressively assemble** data structures at runtime, like merging JSON objects, hydrating application state from multiple **sources** or creating updates to immutable state by merging previous state with new data.

 ```js live
 const obj = [{